aiven/devportal/docs/products/kafka/kafka-connect/howto/http-sink.rst

 * ``name``: the connector name
 * ``http.url`` and ``http.authorization.type``: remote server URL and authorization parameters collected in the :ref:`prerequisite <connect_http_sink_prereq>` phase.
-* ``key.converter`` and ``value.converter``:  defines the messages data format in the Apache Kafka topic.
+* ``key.converter`` and ``value.converter``:  defines the message data format in the Apache Kafka topic.
 The ``io.confluent.connect.avro.AvroConverter`` converter translates messages from the Avro format.
-To retrieve the messages schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ as specified by the ``schema.registry.url`` parameter and related credentials.
+To retrieve the message schema we use Aiven's `Karapace schema registry <https://github.com/aiven/karapace>`_ as specified by the ``schema.registry.url`` parameter and related credentials.

 ..
 Note::

-    The ``key.converter`` and ``value.converter`` sections define how the topic messages will be parsed and needs to be included in the connector configuration.
+    The ``key.converter`` and ``value.converter`` sections define how the topic messages will be parsed and need to be included in the connector configuration.

-    When using Avro as source data format, you need to set following parameters
+    When using Avro as source data format, you need to set the following parameters

     * ``value.converter.schema.registry.url``: pointing to the Aiven for Apache Kafka schema registry URL in the form of ``https://APACHE_KAFKA_HOST:SCHEMA_REGISTRY_PORT`` with the ``APACHE_KAFKA_HOST`` and ``SCHEMA_REGISTRY_PORT`` parameters :ref:`retrieved in the previous step <connect_http_sink_prereq>`.
     * ``value.converter.basic.auth.credentials.source``: to the value ``USER_INFO``, since you're going to login to the schema registry using username and password.